deffstudio/langchain-exercises/README.md

 ## Usage

-- Follow the steps in the Jupyter Notebook to see how to use the language model and prompt templates.
+- Follow the steps in the Jupyter Notebooks to learn how to use different language models and prompt templates.
-- Modify the prompt templates and messages to customize the application for different use cases.
+- Modify the prompt templates and messages to customize the exercises for different use cases.

 ## License